 Most common TB drugs

-- Rifampin (Rifadin, Rimactane)
+- Rifampin (Rimactane).

-- Ethambutol (Myambutol)
+- Ethambutol (Myambutol).

 Medication side effects

-- Loss of appetite
+- Loss of appetite.

-- Dark urine
+- Dark urine.

 Coping and support

-Preparing for an appointment
+Preparing for your appointment

 What you can do

-- Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.
+- Your symptoms, including any that may seem unrelated to the reason for which you scheduled the appointment, and when they began.

-- Write down key personal information, including any recent life changes or international travel.
+- Key personal information, including recent life changes or international travel.

-- Write down a list of questions to ask your doctor.
+- Questions to ask your doctor.

-Preparing a list of questions can help you make the most of your time with your doctor.
 For tuberculosis, some basic questions to ask your doctor include:

 - What's the most likely cause of my symptoms?

-- Do I need any tests?
+- Do I need tests?

 - What treatments are available?
 Which do you recommend?